 4. Now, let us look at the 14th Amendment, which activist federal judges have seized upon to circumvent the FACT that the U.S. Constitution shows that jurisdiction over abortion, homosexual contact, and marriage is reserved by the States or the People.

 Section 1 of the 14th Amendment (ratified 1868) says:

 What does this mean?
-Harvard Professor Raoul Berger’s meticulously documented book, Government by Judiciary: The Transformation of the Fourteenth Amendment, proves by means of thousands of quotes from the Congressional Debates, that the purpose of the 14th Amendment was to protect freed slaves from southern Black Codes which denied them basic rights of citizenship.
+Harvard Professor Raoul Berger’s meticulously documented book, Government by Judiciary: The Transformation of the Fourteenth Amendment, proves by means of thousands of quotes from the Congressional Debates, that the purpose of Sec.
+1 of the 14th Amendment was to extend citizenship to freed slaves and to protect them from southern Black Codes which denied them basic rights of citizenship.

 a) In Ch.
-11 of his book, Prof. Berger shows the true meaning of the “due process” clause of the 14th Amendment:
+11 of his book [go to page 245 of this pdf ed], Prof. Berger shows the true meaning of the “due process” clause of the 14th Amendment:

 …nor shall any State deprive any person of life, liberty, or property, without due process of law…

 “Due process of law” is a term with a “precise technical import” going back to the Magna Charta.
 It means that a person’s Life, Liberty or Property can’t be taken away from him except by the judgment of his peers pursuant to a fair trial!
 Specifically, that freed slaves could not be punished except pursuant to the judgment of their peers after a fair trial where they could appear, cross-examine witnesses and put on a defense!
 “Life” meant “life” as opposed to being lynched; “liberty” meant being out of confinement instead of in confinement; & “property” meant the person’s possessions.